gregtour/blog-posts/article1.md

 theory perspective, a function can be written in any sufficiently suitable language to recognize any deterministic language.
 But we are looking for a more sure-footed answer than that.

-The legendary green and red dragon books, by Aho and Ulman and Aho, Sethi, and Ulman.
+The legendary green and red dragon books, by Aho and Ullman and Aho, Sethi, and Ullman.

 ![The Green Dragon Book](green.jpg?raw=true "Green") ![The Red Dragon Book](red.jpg?raw=true "Red")